How Big is the State of Alaska?

 The mild climate of the region seldom sees temperatures below 10° F in winter and in the summer, temperatures in between 60° and 70° F are normal.
 There is a lot of rain in Southeast Alaska, however, some areas are wetter than others.
 Annual rainfall can range from 25 inches to 150+ inches in Ketchikan.

 Glacier’s, marine wildlife and stunning scenery attract visitors to Southeast Alaska.
 Here are some of the main attractions.

-South-Central Alaska is a diverse region of Alaska with king-sized vegetables, lush forests, soaring mountain peaks, and protected harbors.
+South-Central Alaska is a diverse region of Alaska known for king-sized vegetables, lush forests, soaring mountain peaks, and protected harbors.
 It is also known for its oil and gas exploration and its lush farmland.
-Because it is protected from the Arctic weather by the 450-mile Alaska mountain range.
-The Matanuska Valley, less than an hour north of Anchorage, is world-famous for its farm production.
+Because it is protected from the Arctic weather by the 450-mile Alaska mountain range the Matanuska Valley, less than an hour north of Anchorage, is world-famous for its farm production.
 Enormous vegetables like 80-pound cabbages, 6 pound potatoes and 1500 pound pumpkins are grown annually.

 Two thirds of Alaska's residents live in South-Central, which is home to Alaska's largest city, Anchorage.
 Anchorage is Alaska’s social, financial, trade and distribution center and is home to one of America's busiest airports due to it being a major hub for international cargo shipments.